Chart Color Schemes

 Wooloowin has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 20 projects likely to impact this region.
-Notable projects are Greville, Northshore Hamilton Street Renewal, Lamington Markets, and Nouveau Albion.
-The following details those expected to have the most relevance.
+AreaSearch has identified 20 projects that could impact the area.
+Notable projects include Greville, Northshore Hamilton Street Renewal, Lamington Markets, and Nouveau Albion.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.